Initial Configuration

 1. Network Configuration: Disable IPv4 and IPv6 on all interfaces that are used for capturing traffic or performing active discovery.

-Use nmtui (Network Manager Text User Interface) to configure each interface for the Docker sensor application that is used in passive monitoring and active discovery.
-Launch the tool by typing: sudo nmtui, then use the graphical interface to disable IPv4 and IPv6 on all sensor interfaces.
+3. Then, use nmtui (Network Manager Text User Interface) to configure passive monitoring and active discovery oneach interface for the Docker sensor application.
+Launch the tool using the command sudo nmtui.
+Then, use the graphical interface to disable IPv4 and IPv6 on all sensor interfaces.

 For example: